Mechanical-Advantage/AdvantageScope/docsSite/docs/more-features/advantagescope-xr.md

 # AdvantageScope XR

 :::warning
 AdvantageScope XR is an experimental feature, and may not function properly on all devices.
-Please report any problems via the [GitHub issues page](https://github.com/Mechanical-Advantage/AdvantageScope/issues).
+Please report any problems via the [GitHub issues page](https://github.com/Mechanical-Advantage/AdvantageScope/issues), though note that during the season we always prioritize bug fixes that affect non-experimental features.
 :::

 AdvantageScope XR brings the 👀 [3D Field](/tab-reference/3d-field) view to life in augmented reality, enabling you to visualize data in all new ways.
 See a simulated auto in life size, review match strategy with a tabletop field model, overlay diagnostic information on a real robot, and so much more!
 The video below demonstrates several use cases for this feature: